Romania - Country Commercial Guide

 Opportunities

-One of the biggest opportunities for Romanian IT&C sector is represented by the European Recovery and Resilience Facility and subsequently by the Romania’s National Recovery and Resilience Plan, which is based on green and digital transition.
+Romania’s ICT sector opportunities are enhanced by the European Recovery and Resilience Facility and subsequently by Romania’s National Recovery and Resilience Plan, which is based on the green and digital transition.

-IT&C is present in all the six pillars that make up the plan, but two of them are strongly related to digital transformation of Romanian society.
+ICT is present in all the six pillars that make up the recovery plan, with two of them strongly related to the digital transformation of Romanian society.

 The second Pillar (Digital Transformation) is based on four priorities: